RBTree

 // Entry key=1 value="one"

 Cost of iteration over all elements: Runtime: O(n).
-Space: O(log(n)) retained memory plus garbage, see the note below. where n denotes the number of key-value entries stored in the tree.
+Heap space: O(log(n)) retained memory plus garbage, see the note below.
+Stack space: O(log(n)). where n denotes the number of key-value entries stored in the tree.

 Note: Full tree iteration creates O(n) temporary objects that will be collected as garbage.